Voice over LTE

-Voice over Long-Term Evolution (acronym VoLTE) is an LTE high-speed wireless communication standard for voice calls and SMS using mobile phones and data terminals.
-VoLTE has up to three times more voice and data capacity than older 3G UMTS and up to six times more than 2G GSM.
+Voice over LTE (acronym: VoLTE) is an LTE high-speed wireless communication standard for voice calls and SMS using mobile phones and data terminals.
+VoLTE has up to three times the voice and data capacity of older 3G UMTS and up to six times more than 2G GSM.
 It uses less bandwidth because VoLTE's packet headers are smaller than those of unoptimized VoIP/LTE.
 VoLTE calls are usually charged at the same rate as other calls.

-To be able to make a VoLTE call, the device, its firmware, and the mobile telephone providers on each end, as well as the inter-carrier connectivity must all implement the service in the area, and be able to work together.
+To make a VoLTE call, the device, its firmware, and the mobile telephone providers on each end, as well as the inter-carrier connectivity must all implement the service in the area, and be able to work together.
 VoLTE has been marketed as "HD voice" by some carriers, but this is a broader concept.
 Moreover, HD+ (EVS) is used only in LTE and NR; HD voice was available in 3G too.

 Overview

 VoLTE is based on the IP Multimedia Subsystem (IMS) architectural framework, with specific profiles for control and media planes of voice service.
 This facilitates VoLTE on the LTE wireless broadband service defined by GSMA in PRD IR.92.
 The approach results in the voice service (control and media planes) being delivered as data flows within the LTE data bearer, with no dependency on (or ultimately, requirement for) the circuit-switched voice network to be in the call path.

 As of February 2019 there were 253 operators investing in VoLTE in 113 countries globally, including 184 operators with commercially launched VoLTE-HD voice service in 87 countries, up from 137 operators in 65 countries 12 months previously, according to data from the Global Mobile Suppliers Association.
 By August 2019, these numbers had risen to 262 operators investing in VoLTE in 120 countries and 194 operators with launched VoLTE-HD voice services in 91 countries.